LexingtonSmiles/Penney-Game/README.md

 - Explore empirical probabilities and confirm theoretical predictions.

 ## Quick Start Guide
-For the purposes of Checkpoint 1 (hi professor), DataGeneration.md includes an explanation of our permutations, tests, and results for data generation and storage. run_tests.py is currently placed inside src/
+DataGeneration.md includes an explanation of our permutations, tests, and results for data generation and storage.
-- run to simulate tests
+Scoring.md includes an explanation of our scoring logic and the other methods we tried before arriving at our final scoring file.
+To generate and score 500,000 decks run main.py

 ## Contents
-code/: Contains source code that is needed to make the project work.
+src/: Contains source code that is used generate the decks as well as score them.

 data/: Contains generated files of each deck and seed.

 DataGeneration.md: Explains an explanation of several methods and permutations tested for the first checkpoint of this project: data generation and storage.

-data/run_tests.py: Generates tables and saves them inside the same folder (the code folder).

-data/all_test_results.md: Contains all the tables generated from our testing.
+main.py: Generates 500,000 decks and scores them.

+outputs/.csv: Contains scores for the number of times P1 and P2 won tricks or cards and the number of draws there were in tricks and cards.